dianashk/geocodejson-spec/draft/README.md

 **Revision**	0.1

-**Copyright**	This work is licensed under a Creative Commons Attribution 3.0 United States License.
+**Copyright**	This work is licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in